nilsteampassnet/teampass_doc/docs/install/ldap.md

 In our case the FQDN is `ldap.test.local`.

 `Class to search`
-> Use inetorgperson.
+> Use inetorgperson for example.

 `User attribute to search`
 > Use the attribute used in your ldap server to identify users.
+Could be set to `iud`.

 `LDAP group to search`
 > Is optional.
-Leave it empty if any
+Leave it empty if users in any LDAP groups can authenticate in Teampass.

-`Class to search`
+If you want to restraint the authentication in Teampass to a specific LDAP group, indicate it here.
+As an example, you could define a LDAP group called `teampass` and indicate it here.

+`LDAP bind DN`
+> The bindDN DN is basically the credential you are using to authenticate against an LDAP.

+`LDAP bind password`
+> The bindDN usually comes with a password associated with it.

+`LDAP search base`
+> Th

+`LDAP domain controller(s)`
+> Th

+`LDAP port`
-> Use
+> Th

-`Class to search`
+`LDAP domain controller(s)`
-> Use
+> Th